Lusitaniae/apache_exporter/README.md

 ## TLS and basic authentication

-Graphite Exporter supports TLS and basic authentication.
+Apache Exporter supports TLS and basic authentication.
 This enables better control of the various HTTP endpoints.

 To use TLS and/or basic authentication, you need to pass a configuration file